timauton/sticky-mern-vite/README.md

-## Totally No The Acebook MERN Template
+## Totally Not The Acebook MERN Template

 In this project, you are task with working on an existing application.
 A significant part of the challenge will be to familiarise yourself with the